JolifantoBambla/webgpu-sky-atmosphere/README.md

 );
 ```

-When not doing a full-screen ray marching pass, an additional low resolution lookup table for the distant sky as well as an aerial perspectivr lookup table (as a  volume around the camera) need to be rendered.
+When not doing a full-resolution ray marching pass, an additional low resolution lookup table for the distant sky as well as an aerial perspective lookup table (as a volume around the camera) need to be rendered.
 These lookup tables are view-dependent and need to be re-rendered each frame they are used:

 ```js
 skyRenderer.renderDynamicLuts(